Birching: History

 It was the most common school and judicial punishment in Europe up to the mid-19th century, when caning gained increasing popularity.
 According to some accounts, even the legendary sting of the cat o' nine tails was less feared than the birch in certain prisons.
 The birch was always applied to the bare buttocks (as also on the Continent), a humiliation usually befalling boys (like the boy's cat, likewise on the naked posterior), the 'adult' cat to the back or shoulders of adults; although in the 20th century, judges increasingly ordered the birch rather than the cat, even for robbery with violence (the only offence for which adult judicial corporal punishment was ordered in the latter decades of its use in mainland Britain).

-Birching featured in the French Revolution.
+Birching was also featured in the French Revolution.
 One leader of the revolution, Anne-Josèphe Théroigne de Méricourt, went mad, ending her days in an asylum after a public birching.
 On 31 May 1793 the Jacobin women seized her, stripped her naked, and flogged her on the bare bottom in the public garden of the Tuileries.

 Judicial birching in 20th-century Britain was used much more often as a fairly minor punishment for male juveniles, typically for petty larceny, rather than as a serious penalty for adult men.
 This was applied to boys aged up to 14 in England and Wales, and up to 16 in Scotland.
 In this juvenile version, the birch was much lighter and smaller, and the birch was administered privately by a policeman, usually immediately after the magistrate's court hearing, either in a room in the court building or at the nearest police station.